 PARIS (AP) — Twelve helicopters, bristling with guns and U.S. Marines, breached the morning horizon and began a daring descent toward Cambodia's besieged capital.
-Residents believed the Americans were rushing in to save them, but at the U.S. Embassy, in a bleeding city about to die, the ambassador wept.
+The Americans were rushing in to save them, residents watching the aerial armada believed.
+But at the U.S. Embassy, in a bleeding city about to die, the ambassador wept.

-Forty years later, John Gunther Dean recalls one of the most tragic days of his life — April 12, 1975, the day the United States "abandoned Cambodia and handed it over to the butcher."
+Forty years later and 6,000 miles away, John Gunther Dean recalls what he describes as one of the most tragic days of his life — April 12, 1975, the day the United States "abandoned Cambodia and handed it over to the butcher."

 "We'd accepted responsibility for Cambodia and then walked out without fulfilling our promise.
 That's the worst thing a country can do," he says in an interview in Paris.
 "And I cried because I knew what was going to happen."

-Five days after the dramatic evacuation of Americans, the U.S.-backed government fell to communist Khmer Rouge guerrillas.
-They drove Phnom Penh's 2 million inhabitants into the countryside at gunpoint.
+Five days after Operation Eagle Pull, the dramatic evacuation of Americans, the U.S.-backed government fell as communist Khmer Rouge guerrillas stormed into Phnom Penh.
+They drove its 2 million inhabitants into the countryside at gunpoint, launching one of the bloodiest revolutions of modern times.
 Nearly 2 million Cambodians — one in every four — would die from executions, starvation and hideous torture.

-Many foreigners present during the final months remain haunted to this day by Phnom Penh's death throes, by the heartbreaking loyalty of Cambodians who refused evacuation and by what Dean calls Washington's "indecent act."
+Many foreigners present during the final months — diplomats, aid workers, journalists — remain haunted to this day by Phnom Penh's death throes, by the heartbreaking loyalty of Cambodians who refused evacuation and by what Dean calls Washington's "indecent act."

-The pullout, three weeks before the end of the Vietnam War, is largely forgotten, but for historians and political analysts, it was the first of what then-U.S. Secretary of State Henry Kissinger termed "bug-outs."
+For the general public, the pullout is largely forgotten, overshadowed by the mass, hysteric flight from Saigon and the end of the Vietnam War three weeks later.
+But for historians and political analysts, the withdrawal from Cambodia signifies the first of what then-U.S. Secretary of State Henry Kissinger termed "bug-outs."

 "It was the first time Americans came anywhere close to losing a war.
 What worries me and many of us old guys who were there is that we are still seeing it happen," says Frank Snepp, a senior CIA officer in Saigon and author of "Decent Interval," which depicts the final years of the Vietnam War.
 After Cambodia and Vietnam came Laos; there would be other conflicts with messy endings, like Central America in the 1980s, Iraq and — potentially — Afghanistan.

-Today, at 89, Dean and his French wife reside in an elegant Paris apartment graced by statues of Cambodian kings from the glory days of the Angkor Empire.
-A folded American flag lies across his knees, the same one he clutched under his arm in a plastic bag as he sped to the evacuation site.
+Today, at 89, Dean and his French wife reside in a patrician quarter of Paris, in an elegant apartment graced by statues of Cambodian kings from the glory days of the Angkor Empire.
+A folded American flag lies across his knees, the same one that he clutched under his arm in a plastic bag as he sped to the evacuation site.
 Captured by a photographer, it became one of the most memorable images of the Vietnam War era.

 In the apartment's vestibule hangs a framed letter signed by President Gerald R. Ford and dated Aug.
 14, 1975.
 It highlights that Dean was "given one of the most difficult assignments in the history of the Foreign Service and carried it out with distinction."